agilehum/making-knowing/manuscript.md

 title: original
 ---

 The manuscript sources are being pulled from <https://raw.githubusercontent.com/xpmethod/making-knowing/gh-pages/tcn_p003r.md>.
-Note that the transcription is assembled dynamically using TEI, YAML, and CSS.
+Note that we assemble the transcription dynamically using TEI, YAML, and CSS.
+The page is meant to show the ease of engineering on top of plain text sources.

 [original](manuscript.html) \| [transcription](tcn_p003r.html)